eightys3v3n/particleSimulator/README.md

-globalMass<int>   | sets the mass of every particle globalRadius<int> | sets the radius of all the particles randomize_masses  | randomizes all the masses pause             | pause simulation resume            | resume simulation
+globalMass<int>   | sets the mass of every particle globalRadius<int> | sets the radius of all the particles randomize_masses  | randomizes all the masses pause             | pause simulation (during simulation only, unknown behaviour if used when starting) resume            | resume simulation (during simulation only)

 left arrow key  | move the entire universe right right arrow key | move the entire universe left